google/zetasql/docs/functions-and-operators.md

     '{"class" : {"students" : [{"name" : "Jane"}]}}'
     ```

-    Extracts a SQL `NULL` when a JSON-formatted string "null" is encountered.
+    Extracts a SQL `NULL` when a JSON-formatted string `null` is encountered.
     For example:

     ```sql